Stock Car Racing

-Stenhouse has a track record of success, which includes NASCAR XFINITY Series championships in 2011 and 2012, and Sunoco Rookie of the Year honors in the NASCAR Sprint Cup Series in 2013 after finishing 19th in the final point standings.
+Stenhouse has a track-record of success, which includes NASCAR XFINITY Series championships in 2011 and 2012, and Sunoco Rookie of the Year honors in the Monster Energy NASCAR Cup Series in 2013.

-· He also became only the sixth driver to win back-to-back NASCAR Nationwide championships, joining Sam Ard, Larry Pearson, Randy LaJoie, Dale Earnhardt Jr., and Martin Truex Jr.
+- He also became only the sixth driver to win back-to-back NASCAR XFINITY Series championships, joining Sam Ard, Larry Pearson, Randy LaJoie, Dale Earnhardt Jr., and Martin Truex Jr.

 DID YOU KNOW?

-Stenhouse became the sixth driver in NASCAR history to win the Sunoco Rookie of the Year Award in both the NASCAR Nationwide and NASCAR Sprint Cup Series.
-The others are Kyle Busch, Kevin Harvick, Johnny Benson, Ricky Craven and Jeff Gordon.
+Stenhouse is one of seven drivers in NASCAR history to win the Sunoco Rookie of the Year Award in both the NASCAR XFINITY and Monster Energy NASCAR Cup Series.
+The others are Erik Jones, Kyle Busch, Kevin Harvick, Johnny Benson, Ricky Craven and Jeff Gordon.